 Step (a) involves solving an optimization problem for each partition while the global variable is kept constant.
-This is the computationally expensive step in the approach, but can be solved using separate machines and in parallel to speed up convergence.
+This is the computationally expensive step in the approach but can be solved using separate machines and in parallel to speed up convergence.
 Step (b) is the minimization of the AL function while the local variables in partitions are kept constant.
 This step for consensus problems reduces to finding the minimum of a quadratic function and can be shown to be the averaging operator (Rodriguez et al., 2018) as,